bitwes/Gut/README.md

   -gexit          Exit after running tests.
 If not specified you have to manually close the window.
   -glog           Log level.
 Default 1
   -gignore_pause  Ignores any calls to gut.pause_before_teardown.
-  -gselect        Select a sccript to run initially.
-The first script that was loaded using -gtest or -gdir that contains the specified string will be xecuted.
+  -gselect        Select a script to run initially.
+The first script that was loaded using -gtest or -gdir that contains the specified string will be executed.
 You may run others by interacting with the GUI.
   -gutloc         Full path (including name) of the gut script.
 Default res://scripts/gut.gd
   -gh             Print this help
 ---------------------------------------------------------